oranenj/repmgr/docs/README.md

     # 9.3; from 9.4, replication slots can be used instead (see below).

     wal_keep_segments = 5000

-    # Enable archiving, but leave it unconfigured (so that it can be
-    # configured without a restart later).
-Recommended, not required.

-    archive_mode = on
-    archive_command = 'cd .'

 Create a dedicated PostgreSQL superuser account and a database for the `rempgr` metadata, e.g.